 - Haggadah: The book used to guide the seder.
 If you are having a family seder this year, you might want to check out these children’s Haggadahs.

-- Matzo (matzah): Unleavened bread.
+- Matzo (matzah): Unleavened bread. (we sometimes make our own)

 - Pesach: the Hebrew name of the holiday.
 Literally means “pass over.”